fyrebirdd/BetterPersonalSpace/README.md

+<h1> Due to the recent announcment, ill be setting repository this as read-only. <h1>
+ thanks for the fun couple of years, i'll see you all later :)

 <h1>Better Personal Space</h1>

 Adds a custom personal space function to the game, allowing the user to select what players are hidden by personal space.